FMA files are special animated texture files created for FancyMenu.

 }

-Frames are zero-based, which means the first frame of the animation is 0
+Frames are zero-based, which means the first frame of the animation is 0, the second one is 1 and so on.

 There needs to be a comma at the end of every custom frame time entry, except of the last one!